pkdone/MongoSecurityPlaypen/README.md

 The wrapper script uses syslog for the logging output for PyKMIP, therefore PyKMIP events can be viewed using the command:

+    $ vagrant ssh centralit
     $ sudo grep 'PyKMIP' /var/log/messages

 The status of the PyKMIP service and some of its output events can also be viewed using the systemctl command, eg.:

+    $ vagrant ssh centralit
     $ sudo systemctl status -l pykmip

 ### 2.8 Investigating the Test Client Python Application

-A simple Python client, that uses the PyMongo driver to test the secure connection to the remote replica set and query and print out some data from the database/collection maindata.records, is located in the home directory of the default vagrant OS user in the 'client' VM (ie.: /home/vargant/TestSecPyClient.py)
+A simple Python client, that uses the PyMongo driver to test the secure connection to the remote replica set and query and print out some data from the database/collection maindata.records, is located in the home directory of the default vagrant OS user in the 'client' VM (ie.: /home/vagrant/TestSecPyClient.py)

 The test client application can be simply run, over and over again, by SSH'ing to the 'client' VM and invoking it directly, eg.:

-    $ vargant ssh client
+    $ vagrant ssh client
     $ ./TestSecPyClient.py

 If Kerberos has been configured, and vagrant halt & up have been run to restart the 'client' VM, when SSH'ing to the VM and BEFORE running the test application application, the OS user must be granted a Kerberos ticket again, using the command (password us "Pa55word124"):